DPQuant: Efficient and Differentially-Private Model Training via Dynamic Quantization Scheduling: Conclusion

 \section{Conclusion}

-In this paper, we introduce \codename, a mechanism for efficient quantized DP-SGD training.
-We make the observation that existing quantized training techniques can significantly degrade the accuracy of models trained with DP-SGD and provided justification which demonstrated the amplified quantization error.
-To address this challenge, \codename employs techniques to dynamically select layers to quantize such that impact of quantization on model accuracy is minimized. \codename itself is a differentially private mechanism that incurs only small privacy cost.
+In this paper, we introduce \codename, a mechanism for efficient quantized DP training.
+We observe that existing quantized training techniques can significantly degrade the accuracy of models trained with DP-SGD and DP-Adam, and provide a detailed analysis demonstrating the amplified quantization error.
+To address this challenge, \codename employs techniques to dynamically select layers to quantize such that the impact of quantization on model accuracy is minimized. \codename itself is a differentially private mechanism that incurs only small privacy cost.
 We empirically demonstrate that \codename achieves near-optimal compute-to-accuracy tradeoffs during quantized training, generalizes to different models, datasets and privacy budgets, and can provide up to $2.21\times$ speedup while minimally impacting accuracy. \codename enables efficient and practical differentially-private training for both centralized and distributed training deployments.